mozilla/data-docs/datasets/batch_view/crash_aggregates/reference.md

 ORDER BY -sum(stats['usage_hours'])
 ```

-Main process crashes by build date and os version.
+Main process crashes by build date and OS version.

 ```sql
 WITH channel_rates AS (